-Corresponds to the additional mix of buyers opting longer payment schemes.
+17% increase in noncurrent receivables Corresponds to the additional mix of buyers opting longer payment schemes.

-Mainly due to the increase in market price of the Group's AFS
+17% increase in available for sale financial assets Mainly due to the increase in market price of the Group's AFS

-Mainly due to the purchase of transportation vehicles and office equipments to be used in operations.
+47% increase in property and equipment Mainly due to the purchase of transportation vehicles and office equipments to be used in operations.

-This is due to significant security deposits made for 2016.
+26% increase in other noncurrent assets This is due to significant security deposits made for 2016.